cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 = Product variations / Variables =
 This plugin supports product variables so all your variations make it to product feeds as individual products too.

-= Facebook Pixel =
+= Pixel =
-This plugin adds the Facebook pixel code on your websites and makes sure it matches the content of your Facebook catalogue product feed
-Our plugin add's the following Facebook pixel events:
+This plugin adds the pixel code on your websites and makes sure it matches the content of your catalogue product feed Our plugin add's the following pixel events:
 * on your product pages, both for simple, variable and variations pages
 * on your category pages (ViewCategory event)
 * on your search result pages (Search event)